Arunachal celebrates International Day of Yoga in 45 locations | Law-Order

 The theme of this year’s celebration of the day is “Yoga for Humanity”.

-Speaking on the occasion, the governor said that yoga is a many thousand years old wellness pursuit of Indian origin and practiced by ancient intellectuals and sages for physical, mental, and spiritual upliftment.
+Speaking on the occasion, the governor said that yoga is many thousand years old wellness pursuit of Indian origin and practised by ancient intellectuals and sages for physical, mental and spiritual upliftment.

-He said that yoga provides harmony between the body and mind and enables the practitioners to imbibe peace of mind, good health, and a positive attitude.
+He said that yoga provides harmony of the body and mind and enables the practitioners to imbibe peace of mind, good health and positive attitude.

-Mishra said that on the initiative of Prime Minister Narendra Modi and after his laudable address in the UN General Assembly on September 17, 2014, the United Nations General Assembly on December 14, 2014, with the overwhelming support of its members, declared June 21 as the International Day of Yoga (IDY).
+Mishra said that on the initiative of Prime Minister Narendra Modi and subsequent to his laudable address in the UN General Assembly on September 17, 2014, the United Nations General Assembly on December 14, 2014 with overwhelming support of its members, declared June 21 as the International Day of Yoga (IDY).

 ALSO READ